security-force-monitor/research-handbook/source/persons_postings.rst

    :header-rows: 1
    :delim: tab

-Person Postings: Details of claim attributes
+Posting: Details of claim attributes
 ********************************************

 This section contains further information about each attribute, including descriptions, examples of use, and Guidance on use.